Are you interested in snorkeling in Kealakekua Bay as part of your trip to the Big Island? Then you’re in the right place!

-- Kealakekua Bay Facts
+- Kealakekua Bay History

-- How to get to Kealakekua Bay
+- Best Time to Visit Kealakekua Bay

-- Kayak Kealakekua Bay
+- How to Get to Kealakekua Bay

-- Snorkeling in Kealakekua Bay
+- Frequently Asked Questions about Snorkeling in Kealakekua Bay

-Kealakekua Bay Facts
+Kealakekua Bay History

 Kealakekua Bay is a marine life conservation district located south of Kailua-Kona.
 Marine life conservation districts are given special protection to safeguard the reefs from humans.
-This protection combined with the calm, vibrant blue waters of the bay is why Kealakekua is home to an abundance of colorful coral and diverse marine life – and therefore, one of the best places to snorkel on the Big Island.
+This protection combined with the calm, pristine waters of the bay is why Kealakekua is home to an abundance of colorful coral and diverse marine life – and therefore, one of the best places to snorkel on the Big Island.
 If you’re lucky, you might also spot spinner dolphins who come to rest in the bay after feeding at night.